qrvey/partner-portal/docs/composer/05-Working with Data/Web Forms/building-a-web-form.md

 ---
 <div style={{textAlign: "justify"}}>

-In this document, we’ll discuss the basics of building a web form and working with our various field and question types.
+This article describes the basics of building a web form and working with the various field and question types.

+## Creating a New Web Form
+To create a web form:
+1. In the Data section, display the Webforms tab, and click **New Web Form**.
+The Select a Web Form dialog displays.
+2. Select the type of web form to create: **Form**, **Survey**, or **Quiz**.
+For more information, see [Overview of Web Forms](../Web%20Forms/overview-of-web-forms.md).
+3. Click **Create New**.
+The Design tab displays, ready for you to begin building the web form.

+>**Note**: If web form templates exist for the selected web form type, the **Use a Template** option is also available.
+Web form templates can only be created via the Qrvey API.
+For more information, contact your Qrvey support representative.

 ## Starting From Scratch
 After you first choose which type of web form you want to create, you’ll find yourself on the **Design** tab of the web form builder.
 On this tab, you’ll define the structure of your form.
 You’ll also see tabs along the top labelled **Customize**, **Publish** and **Analyze**, all of which you’ll use later on in the building process.